MrPandeyJi/IXI2020_STYV/README.md

 # IXI2020_STYV
 # Overview:
 <Project_name> is a learning platform that provide personalised courses and evolve with the growth of its users.
+If desired by the user, it can analyse the existing knowledge of the user by asking various related questions to the level chosen by the user.
+If the user passes the evaluation process, he/she can directly jump onto the next level which ultimately aids in saving the time of the user.
+Moreover the app provides the user with the doc file having adequate explanation along with plentiful of possible FAQs related to the lecture.
+The app also provides the option to switch between the instructors to comprehend the topic in a better way.
 # Project Status:
-In very early stage.
+In early stage.
 # Goals:
 1. To provide a learning platform which evolves with the growth of its users.
 2. It will cater to the needs of students based on their current learning path.